josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 Fortunately, the `TestBed.configureTestingModule` parameter parallels the metadata passed to the `@NgModule` decorator which means you can also specify `providers` and `imports`.

-The `HeroDetailComponent` requires a lot of help despite its small size and simple construction.
+The `HeroDetailComponent` requires a lot of help despite the associated small size and simple construction.
 In addition to the support it receives from the default testing module `CommonModule`, it needs:

 *   `NgModel` and friends in the `FormsModule` to enable two-way data binding